+(c) Exceptions to this policy include:

-- (A) The facilities are certified for compliance with municipal health and safety codes, municipal minimum housing standards, and the University of Illinois Housing Standards for Certified Single Student Housing (available from the Housing Information Office). - (B) The property owner or a designated representative, who may be the head of the unit student government, shall be registered with the Dean of Students. - (C) The housing unit is operated in compliance with the University's policy regarding nondiscrimination. - (D) The housing unit is physically designed primarily for single individuals, as opposed to family occupancy; such housing units include University residence halls, fraternities, sororities, and privately owned residence halls and houses. - (E) Residence in the housing unit is restricted to University students, except when this provision is waived by the Dean of Students. - (2) The following categories of students are exempt from this requirement: - (A) students living with parents or a legal guardian in the Urbana-Champaign area - (B) single undergraduates who have reached an age or educational level established by the Board of Trustees (changes in this regulation may occur; students should consult the Dean of Students for current requirements) - (C) single undergraduates who have been granted permission to live in noncertified housing by the Dean of Students or a designee - (D) single undergraduates who have elected eight or fewer credit hours during a regular academic semester - (b) Self-government: The student government of each living unit (or the residents, in the absence of a student government) may establish regulations concerning social conduct that are in keeping with fair requirements of the landlord or management.
-(See exceptions, subsection (c)(3) below.) - (c) Additional Regulations for Certified Housing - (1) Residents of certified housing units shall abide by University regulations and local, state, and federal laws with regard to the possession and use of alcoholic beverages, marijuana and controlled substances, and the possession of weapons.
-(See §§ 1-305 through 1-309.) - (2) All students shall comply with published University and municipal fire safety codes with special regard for emergency evacuation, fire and safety devices, and parties and decorations.
-(See § 1-104(b).) - (3) Students living in certified housing may entertain guests in their living units subject to regulations established by the student government of the unit and approved by the Dean of Students or a designee.
+- (1) Undergraduates living with a parent or a legal guardian within 40 miles of the Urbana-Champaign campus. - (2) Undergraduates who have reached the age of 21 by August 15 - (3) Undergraduates who have been granted permission to live in noncertified housing by the Vice Chancellor of Student Affairs or designee via an approved exemption application. - (4) Undergraduates who have elected eight or fewer credit hours during a regular academic semester. - (5) Undergraduate students who are married or in a documented domestic partnership and are living with their partner. - (d) Additional Regulations for Certified Housing - Residents of certified housing units shall abide by University policies and regulations and local, state, and federal laws with regard to the possession and use of alcoholic beverages, marijuana and controlled substances, and the possession of weapons.
+(See §§ 1-305 through 1 309.) - (2) All students shall comply with published University policies and municipal fire safety codes with special regard for emergency evacuation, fire and safety devices, and parties and decorations.
+(See § 1 310.) - (3) Students living in certified housing may entertain guests in their living units subject to regulations established by the student government of the unit and approved by the Vice Chancellor of Student Affairs or designee. - (4) The student government of each living unit (or the residents, in the absence of a student government) may establish regulations concerning social conduct that are consistent with requirements of the landlord or management.